 A Safe Meal for Your Family

 The provincial chicken boards are also responsible for administering many of the operational and on-farm programs for the industry.
-These include the on-farm food safety assurance program (OFFSAP which is also called Safe, Safer, Safest) and the Animal Care Program – both of which are audited by third parties and delivered nationally for consistency and to ensure that the same high standards are in place on chicken farms from coast to coast.
+These include the Raised by a Canadian Farmer On-Farm Food Safety Program and the Raised by a Canadian Farmer Animal Care Program – both of which are audited by third parties and delivered nationally for consistency and to ensure that the same high standards are in place on chicken farms from coast to coast.

 Marketing, education, and outreach are other areas in which the provincial chicken boards play a role.